You should plan to arrive at the boathouse near at least 10 minutes before the scheduled start of your session. Directions to the parking is here.

 - You should bring water or athletic drink.

 Half of your session will be on the water.
-Rowers don’t wear lifejackets but there are lifejackets in the coach’s launch in the very unlikely event an emergency occurs.
+Rowers don’t wear lifejackets but there are lifejackets in the boats in the very unlikely event an emergency occurs.
 Should you fall in the water - you would be the first in one of our Learn To Row sessions - you should stay at the boat and the coach will assist you.